Murder of the Stay family

-Mass shooting in Texas, U.S.
+2014 murder of a family in Texas, U.S.

-On July 9, 2014, a mass shooting occurred in a home located in northern Harris County, Texas, near the Spring census-designated place, a suburban area of the Greater Houston area, leaving six family members dead, four children, and a lone survivor.
+On July 9, 2014, a mass shooting occurred in a home located in northern Harris County, Texas, near Spring, a suburban area of the Greater Houston area, leaving six family members dead, including four children, and one survivor.
 Ronald Lee Haskell, 34, was apprehended after a standoff that lasted several hours.
 Haskell was related to the victims via his ex-wife.

 Events

 Police and court documents state that Haskell arrived at the residence, 711 Leaflet Lane, dressed as a FedEx employee.
 The house is in the Enchanted Oaks subdivision Section 3, in an unincorporated area outside of the Spring census-designated place but with a Spring postal address.
 Haskell was reportedly searching for his ex-wife, the sister of the mother living in the home.
 The door was answered by the mother's 15-year-old daughter, who initially did not recognize him; he asked for her parents and she told him they weren't home.
 Haskell left, but returned a short time later and told the girl he was her ex-uncle.
 When she tried to close the door on him, Haskell forced his way inside, tied her up, and made her lie face-down; Haskell did the same to the other four children and their parents when they returned to the house.
-Haskell then reportedly shot all seven people in the back of the head "execution-style" when they wouldn't tell him where his ex-wife was.
+Haskell then reportedly shot all seven people in the back of the head "execution-style" when they would not tell him where his ex-wife was.
 Afterwards, he fled the scene using the family's car.
 He discharged his pistol inside the house a total of 13 times.

 Five of the victims died at the scene, while one child died shortly after arriving at a hospital.
-The lone survivor, the 15-year-old girl, Cassidy, who initially answered the door, was able to identify the suspect, telling responding police that the gunman was planning on going after other family members.
-She survived being shot by raising her hand, the bullet grazed her head and finger causing a skull fracture and damaging the tip of her finger, then "played dead".
+The lone survivor was 15-year-old Cassidy, who initially answered the door and was able to identify the suspect.
+She told responding police that the gunman was planning on going after other family members.
+She survived being shot by raising her hand - the bullet grazed her head and finger causing a skull fracture and damaging the tip of her finger, after which she "played dead."

-Using Cassidy's information, police confronted the suspect at a second home; a chase ensued for twenty minutes, involving about two dozen patrol cars and eventually ending at a cul-de-sac located about three miles from the scene of the shooting, shortly before 7:00 p.m.
-The police managed to disable the suspect's car with a spike strip, corner him at the cul-de-sac, and block his car with two armored vehicles.
-The suspect held a pistol to his head and spoke to police via cellphone.
+Using Cassidy's information, police confronted Haskell at a second home; a chase ensued for twenty minutes, involving about two dozen patrol cars and eventually ending at a cul-de-sac located about three miles from the scene of the shooting shortly before 7:00 p.m.
+The police managed to disable the Haskell's car with a spike strip, corner him at the cul-de-sac, and block his car with two armored vehicles.
+Haskell held a pistol to his head and spoke to police via cellphone.
 Nearby homes were evacuated during the standoff.
-After around three hours passed, the suspect surrendered to police without further incident.
+After around three hours passed, Haskell surrendered to police without further incident.